Isle of Skye attractions & tourist information

 The Isle of Raasay is located immediately north of Skye on the west coast of Scotland.
 This beautiful island in the Inner Hebrides is just 24 square miles in area yet is home to one of the world’s most geologically diverse landscapes.
 Visitors to Raasay can explore rolling hills, forests, lochs, golden beaches, and some of the most off-the-grid roads in Scotland.

 The Isle of Skye is one of Scotland’s most popular tourist destinations, attracting over 600,000 sightseers annually.
 People travel from all over the world to explore this west-coast island’s beautiful landscapes and attractions like the Storr, the Fairy Pools, and the Quiraing are essential places to visit for anyone touring Scotland.
 Discover this beautiful island with this complete guide featuring a photo slideshow and 360° photos.

-Old Man of Storr, Skye: Complete Visitor Guide
+Old Man of Storr, Skye: Things to Do

 The Old Man of Storr is a rock outcrop on the Isle of Skye located in the Trotternish region, around 6 miles north of the island’s main town of Portree.
 The landmark sits at an elevation of 719 metres and it can be reached via gravel paths, rough tracks and a scramble over bare rock.
 Discover this stunning outdoor attraction with this guide which includes an overview, visiting advice, and 360° photos.

 Skye Marble Line: Things to Do

 The Marble Line is located a mile south of the village of Broadford in the southern half of the Isle of Skye.
 This long-abandoned railway line was used to transport marble from a quarry 2 miles further south, but it has now been converted into a footpath that allows visitors to explore the clearance villages of Boreraig and Suisnish as well as the Strath Suardal valley.

 Sligachan, Skye: Things to Do